ospalh/anki-addons/pages/Kanji stroke color.md

 ### Diagrams

-New diagrams with can be produced with either Cayennes' [kanji-colorize](https://github.com/cayennes/kanji-colorize/) script or with [my fork](https://github.com/ospalh/kanji-colorize) of it.
+New diagrams can be produced with either Cayennes' [kanji-colorize](https://github.com/cayennes/kanji-colorize/) script or with [my fork](https://github.com/ospalh/kanji-colorize) of it.
 The diagrams that are shipped with the add-on are done with the `--mode